 Copenhagen City Walks is an amazing app for people who are doing Copenhagen on a budget.
 It provides a bunch of self-guided walks through the city, with tons of information about the sights you can see on each walk.
 This is perfect for people who want to walk around the city and learn about history, art and architecture without having to spend money on guided tours or public transportation.

-The full version of the app costs $4.99, but it includes step-by-step navigational instructions of all the walking tours including all the attractions, as well as the fun ability to check off the sights and places that you’ve visited on your trip.
+The app works offline, so you don’t need internet to run it, and won’t pay roaming charges while you’re using it.
+The full version of the app costs $4.69, but it includes step-by-step navigational instructions of all the walking tours including all the attractions, as well as the fun ability to check off the sights and places that you’ve visited on your trip.

-We’ve tried and tested a few different apps for getting around in Denmark and Google Maps is the clear winner – it provides directions that can be catered to your preferred method of transport: driving, walking, biking, or public transport.
+We’ve tried and tested a few different apps for getting around in Denmark and Google Maps is the clear winner – it provides directions that can be tailored to your preferred method of transport: driving, walking, biking or public transport.
 Google Maps’ navigational feature is definitely one of the best if you have service/data during your trip.

 When visiting Copenhagen, the Rejseplanen, or ‘travel planner’ app, is a totally free way to find the most efficient way of traversing public transportation around the city.
 This trusty app is used widely by locals and visitors in Copenhagen and is accessible in English.

 Just type in your destination and the app will show all the different options for getting there.
-It includes up-to-date traffic information so you can be informed of delays that could mess up your plans for the day.
 If you have location services activated on your smartphone, the app can also find the station nearest to you – an especially handy feature for those who don’t know the city very well yet.

-Mobilbilletter (‘mobile ticket’) is the ticket app for all of Copenhagen’s public transport.
+DOT (‘Din Offentlige Transport’) is the ticket app for all Copenhagen’s public transport, including buses, trains and the metro, as well as all public in the surrounding regions of Zealand, Lolland, Falster and Møn.
 You can use the app to buy tickets directly on your smartphone, which means skipping ticket machine lines and foreign transaction fees on your credit card.

 Eating and drinking